-The majority of companies in this sector (93%) do not pay the apprenticeship levy.
-Of the small number of companies which told us that they do pay the levy, there is an even split between those who believe it has a positive or a negative impact (both 23%); most are unsure of the levy's impact (54%).
+The majority of companies in this sector (91%) do not pay the apprenticeship levy.
+Of the small number of companies which told us that they do pay the levy, most believe it has had a positive impact on their business (56%) while a minority believe it has had a negative impact (33%) and the remainder are unsure of the levy's impact.